 Bassel Khartabil has been imprisoned in Syria since March 15, 2012.
-Bassel is a Palestinian Syrian national whom his love to technology might have got him into trouble in Syria as the revolution of 2011 has taken place.
+Bassel is a Palestinian Syrian national whom his love of technology might have got him into trouble in Syria, as the revolution of 2011 has taken place.

 Bassel, the lead of Creative Commons Syria, had been detained in an undisclosed location for 9 months until he was transferred to Adra prison, where he finally gained access to see his family and wife on a weekly basis.

 On October 3, 2015, Bassel disappeared.
 Reports claimed that his name was stricken off the prison register and he was taken away by security forces from his cell to an unknown location.
 Bassel’s whereabouts is a mystery ever since.